 Thanks to advances in technology, scientists now have access to the most sophisticated laboratories ever known.
-Whether they’re still training or they’re leading their own research programmes as academics, they have an abundance of impressive tools at their disposal.
+Whether they’re still training or they’re leading their own research programmes as academics, they have an abundance of impressive tools at their disposal For example, take a look at these pharmacy grade refrigerators that can go to extremely low temperatures which is needed when using certain medicines.
+However, even standard equipment like this is a relatively new invention when compared to the long history of science.

 Today, education providers and research institutes work with leading laboratory furniture specialists in the UK to create state of the art facilities to enable effective teaching and scientific investigation.
+There are industries that manufacture, design, and install laboratory equipment by upkeeping safety measures.
+Today we even have provisions for custom building the infrastructure to suit the needs of the experiment.
+For example, the versitle fume cupboards from industry leaders like ISG Fume.
 Here, we review several labs that have helped to shape great scientists throughout the ages, starting way back in ancient Greece and finishing up with one of the greatest physicists of our time.

 Aristotle and the Academy